testomatio/reporter/docs/pipes/testomatio.md

 Testomatio allows you to enhance your test execution with the option to filter and manage test runs based on various criteria.
 This can help you efficiently organize and execute your tests.
 Below, we explain how to use the `--filter` option in conjunction with Testomatio for customized test runs.

+> The filtering functionality for test execution is currently available for the following frameworks: Playwright & CodeceptJS.

 To use the `--filter` option with Testomatio, follow the format:

 ```bash